 Late-night snackers, beware: your fridge could be the death of you!

 An employee of one manager who contacted us reportedly once called in sick claiming to have the flu.
-While that in itself isn't exactly unheard of, the way in which they claimed to have contracted the virus — catching a chill by opening their fridge for a drink late at night — seemed marginally less credible.
+While that in itself isn't exactly unheard of, how they claimed to have contracted the virus — catching a chill by opening their fridge for a drink late at night — seemed marginally less credible.

 #9: Allergic to yellow shirts